-You may also be referred to your MHP for specialty mental health services by another person or organization, including your doctor, school, a family member, guardian, your Medi-Cal managed care health plan, or other county agencies.
-Usually your doctor or the Medi-Cal managed care health plan will need your permission, or the permission of the parent or caregiver of a child, to make the referral directly to the MHP, unless there is an emergency.
-Your MHP may not deny a request to do an initial assessment to determine whether you meet the criteria for receiving services from the MHP.
+You may also be referred to your mental health plan for specialty mental health services by another person or organization, including your doctor, school, a family member, guardian, your Medi-Cal managed care plan, or other county agencies.
+Usually your doctor or the Medi-Cal managed care plan will need your permission, or the permission of the parent or caregiver of a child, to make the referral directly to the mental health plan, unless there is an emergency.
+Your mental health plan may not deny a request to do an initial assessment to determine whether you meet the criteria for receiving services from the mental health plan.

-The covered specialty mental health services are available through an MHP provider (such as clinics, treatment centers, community-based organizations, or individual providers).
+Specialty mental health services can be provided by the mental health plan (county) or other providers the mental health plan contracts with (such as clinics, treatment centers, community-based organizations, or individual providers).